Brittany’s 7 Financial Tips

 Unless you are looking at all these and then some together, you will not have a FULL and comprehensive understanding of what a Lending Institution is actually offering you.
 The person that is the expert on this is NOT your REALTOR, it is your Loan Originator.

-5. Get Qualified: You must get Pre-Qualified prior to looking at properties.
-This is where having a phenomena educated Real Estate Agent as your “wing woman or wing man” will help guide you through the dark to the light.
+5. Get Pre-Approved: You must get Pre-Approved prior to looking at properties.
+This is where having an educated Real Estate Agent as your “wing woman or wing man” will help guide you through the dark to the light.
 Your comfort range is the most important.

 TIP: If you did this MOST important step in the Home Buying Process you will save yourself, your family, and your Realtor a lot of headaches.
 This I can promise you.